-Person ready for discharge to the community from a state hospital or Long-Term Structured Residence and in need of long-term support: ODP will consult with the Office of Mental Health and Substance Abuse Services (OMHSAS) to identify individuals who are ready for discharge from an Institution for Mental Disease or a Long-Term Structured Residence and will coordinate any identified individual's enrollment into the waiver.
+Person ready for discharge to the community from a state hospital and in need of long-term support: ODP will consult with the Office of Mental Health and Substance Abuse Services (OMHSAS) to identify individuals who are ready for discharge from an Institution for Mental Disease and will coordinate any identified individual's enrollment in to the waiver.
 ODP and OMHSAS will work together to ensure that there is no interruption of services.